QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

-The non-linear dynamics of the Chiral Magnetic Effect in QED has been computed in Ref.~\cite{Mueller:2016aao} using real-time lattice simulations.
+The non-linear dynamics of the CME in QED was computed in Ref.~\cite{Mueller:2016aao} using real-time lattice simulations.
 For field strengths exceeding the Schwinger limit for pair production, one encounters a highly absorptive medium with anomaly-induced dynamical refractive properties.
-An intriguing tracking behavior is found, where the system spends longest times near collinear field configurations with maximum anomalous current.
+An intriguing tracking behavior is found, in which the system spends the longest time near collinear field configurations with maximum anomalous current.

-An interesting phenomenon observed recently in such simulations of off-equilibrium QED plasmas is that of chiral instabilities proceeding through the primary and secondary instabilities we discussed previously culminating in a self-similar turbulent magnetic helicity transfer to macroscopic length scales~\cite{Mace:2019cqo}, see also Ref.~\cite{Buividovich:2015jfa}.
+An interesting phenomenon observed in such simulations of off-equilibrium QED plasmas is that of chiral instabilities proceeding through the primary and secondary instabilities that we discussed previously culminating in a self-similar turbulent magnetic helicity transfer to macroscopic length scales~\cite{Mace:2019cqo}; see also Ref.~\cite{Buividovich:2015jfa}.